Cost of Living full time on the Road in an RV

 What is the Cost of Full-Time Living on the Road in an RV?
-Surprisingly it’s a lot more (and less) than we expected.
+Surprisingly it’s a lot more (and at the same time it’s less) than we expected.
 Here we outline our expenses and costs for life on the road full time in our Motorhome.

 We hope this information will help you plan a realistic budget for your RV travels.
 However, it is important to realize travel is deeply personal and each person has their definitions of what they can or can’t live without.
 For us, we like great quality food (organic, local, straight from the source), great experiences (we’ll spring for the hot air balloon tour) and free camping (BLM, National Forest…).
 If you’re curious how we make money while living in an RV full time check out our post: Make Money and Travel – Gone With the Wynns

 No matter how you’re traveling across North America this page is here to help you plan for the unknown and the adventures that lie ahead.
 Here’s what it cost us to live and work on the road full time in an RV (your expenses may be totally different).